ebikatsudon/VTubeStudio/FAQ.md

 Also, webcam tracking for macOS is highly experimental and will most likely stay that way.
 Please keep that in mind when using VTube Studio for macOS.

-## Why does my stream to PC/Mac lag?
+## Why does the app lag?
+Why does it eat so much CPU/GPU?

-This is almost always caused by network issues.
+Lag is almost always caused by network issues.
 As a first thing to try, restart your router/switches, PC and smartphone.
 If the issues persist, check the chapter ["Connection Issues & Troubleshooting"](https://github.com/DenchiSoft/VTubeStudio/wiki/Connection-Issues-%26amp%3B-Troubleshooting).

+If you are experiencing high CPU/GPU usage: this is not normal.
+VTube Studio should not require a strong CPU/GPU, so something may be going wrong.
+Ask in the [VTube Studio Discord](https://discord.gg/VTubeStudio) if you're having performance issues.

 Sometimes, _"gaming performance improvement tools"_ like **Razer Game Boost** or **MSI Afterburner** can also cause performance issues, so try deactivating them and see if that improves things.

+One user has also reported high CPU/GPU utilization until they turned on `NVidia Reflex`, so that's also something you could try.

 ## Can I use my DSLR camera for webcam face tracking?